Difference Between Kettlebell and Dumbbell Workout

 The dumbbell is a symmetrical piece of equipment that allows you to move each arm independently.
 You lose the fixed hand position that a machine or even a barbell will keep you in which makes it easier on joint structures like the shoulder, elbow, and wrist.
 What you gain in mobility you lose in overall weight as dumbbells typically don’t go over 120 lbs (and most of the time far less) whereas most barbells can be loaded with 500 lbs plus.

-While the benefits listed here aren’t meant to make kettlebells superior to dumbbells in all areas they do offer significant advantages in some cases.
+While the benefits listed here aren’t meant to make kettlebells superior to dumbbells in all areas they do offer significant advantages of kettlebells over dumbbells in some cases.

 Benefit#1: Balanced Vs. Asymmetrical

-The symmetry of the dumbbell is the first major difference between that and a kettlebell.
+The symmetry of the dumbbell is the first major difference kettlebell dumbbell workout routines.
 There’s nothing symmetrical about the kettlebell.
 You have a center of mass with the handle above it.
 This creates an extra need for balance, tension and coordination which is what makes a similar size kettlebell to a dumbbell feel significantly heavier.
-Most of the kettlebell advantages are due to this anatomical difference.
+Are kettlebells heavier than dumbbells?
+Not necessarily, but they can feel that way due to their design.

 You can take this a step further by adding even more stability requirements by taking the kettlebell upside down into the bottom’s up position.
 This adds to the tension needed to keep the bell from falling down making it ideal for building grip strength and shoulder stability.